akashmishra97/Chat_With_Videos_Using_AI/README.md

 All this information is stored in a vector database (ChromaDB) to enable semantic search and natural language querying of the video content.

+## Key Features & Improvements (2025)

+- **Robust Metadata Handling**: Video analysis data is stored in ChromaDB with strict type safety (no None/null values in metadata), ensuring reliable storage and retrieval.
+- **Semantic Search & Retrieval**: Uses Sentence-Transformers for high-quality embeddings and ChromaDB for fast, context-rich search.
+- **Debug Logging**: Extensive debug logs for chunk storage and query results help troubleshoot and validate retrieval accuracy.
+- **Hierarchical & Enriched Indexing**: Video is analyzed and indexed at fine granularity (timestamps/scenes), with rich context for each chunk.
+- **Multi-stage Retrieval**: Queries are semantically matched, reranked, and assembled for comprehensive answers.

 ## Features

 - Video upload and processing